rajendraarora16/blogs-v1/_posts/2018-03-11-I-love-robots.md

 <strong><a href="https://kumar.rajendraarora.com" target="_blank">Kumar</a></strong>

-You can ask Kumar for searching train availability and PNR status etc. It also gives you accuracy of clearing waiting list for seat selection.
+Kumar helps for searching train availability and PNR status etc. It also gives you accuracy of clearing waiting list for seat selection.

 <strong>Finding train seat availability</strong>